bilgino/angularforddd/README.md

 If we consume a fine-grained REST API, we would have to stitch together all resources to create an aggregate for each initial routing event.
 Consequently, an application or repository service provides the public interface to handle all queries to the aggregate.
 In this scenario, the repository service acts as an anti-corruption layer to the underlying resource model.
 Unfortunately, this approach might not work well, since the creation of an aggregate on the client-side could result in countless additional HTTP requests
 (N + 1 Problem)!
-Hence, the aggregate entity as a whole should be negotiated with the REST API!
+Hence, the aggregate entity as a conceptual whole should be negotiated with the REST API!

 Even in the case of server-side created aggregates, something doesn't feel right here!
 If the requested aggregate e.g. order aggregate (`GET: /orders/22`) already contains related data like addresses, then how do we update the address of an order?
 Either we invoke a business method of the order aggregate like `Order.updateAddress(newAddress)` and process an HTTP update